 Income from the sale of real estate, as outlined in the introduction, is subject to both income tax and health levies.
 Income that is not exempt from tax is subject to taxation at specific rates determined by the Income Tax Act.
 These rates depend on the size of the tax base and can be as high as 25% for higher incomes.
 The tax base is calculated as the sum of income from employment, income from entrepreneurship and other self-employment and other income earned in the relevant tax period.

-Example for calculating income tax for an individual whose taxable income from the sale of real estate exceeds EUR 60,000
+Example for calculating income tax for an individual whose taxable income from the sale of a property exceeds EUR 60,000.

 Compliance with relevant tax obligations and understanding tax exemptions are key aspects to minimise the risk of unwanted consequences such as penalties or fines from tax authorities.
 Given the complexity of the Income Tax Act and the particularities of individual income taxation, it is advisable for individuals to take all steps to help them avoid potential risks of non-compliance with their tax obligations.
 Such a step can be a consultation with a tax specialist who will assess the specifics and provide the necessary advice and knowledge to properly meet your tax obligations.
 This is the only way they can manage their financial affairs effectively and minimise the risk of tax problems in the future.